What is the correct order of the phases of mitosis? | Channels for Pearson+

 1

-Begin by understanding that mitosis is the process of cell division that results in two genetically identical daughter cells.
-It consists of several phases that occur in a specific sequence.
+Understand that mitosis is the process of cell division that results in two genetically identical daughter cells from a single parent cell.

-The first phase of mitosis is Prophase.
-During Prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
-The nuclear envelope starts to break down.
+Recall the four main phases of mitosis: Prophase, Metaphase, Anaphase, and Telophase.

-Next is Metaphase.
-In Metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate.
-The spindle fibers attach to the centromeres of the chromosomes.
+In Prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.

-Following Metaphase is Anaphase.
-During Anaphase, the sister chromatids are pulled apart by the spindle fibers and move toward opposite poles of the cell.
+During Metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate.

 Watch next